Wesswanson/Basic_Onshape_CAD/README.md

 [This video](https://www.youtube.com/watch?v=RKeALFyqSGw&feature=emb_logo) will explain the whole design in depth.

 Remember while building the wheel:
-* Make sure your sketches are fully constrained and dimentioned properly so you can have a wheel of the right shape.
+* Make sure your sketches are fully constrained and dimensioned properly so you can have a wheel of the right shape.
-* Make sure you rename your parts and fetures to keep them organized while you design your wheel
+* Make sure you rename your parts and features to keep them organized while you design your wheel.
-* Turn off the visibility of the tire while you work on the wheel You're almost done!
+* Turn off the visibility of the tire while you work on the wheel.
+You're almost done!
 This is the hardest part in the caster.

 ---